vishnu597/swiftl/swiftl/README.md

 - Select any area of the screen to capture text (similar to CMD+Shift+4)
 - Automatically detects and extracts text from the selected area
 - Translate text between multiple languages
-- Simple and intuitive interface
+- Simple, lightweight, and intuitive interface

 ## Requirements